wp-plugins/sexy-contact-form/0.9.2/readme.txt

 ### Features:
 * All texts are fully customizable.
 You can controll them throgh administrator.
 No need to modify text files!
 * Customizable look and feel with live preview - Create your own skin using our sexy Template Creator.
 [See Demo](http://2glux.com/projects/sexy-contact-form/demo-backend)
-* Flexible field types: name, email, phone, address, url, number, textarea, select, multiple select, checkbox, radio.
+* Flexible field types: name, email, phone, address, url, number, textarea, select, multiple select, checkbox, radio!!
 * Completely new checkbox, radio selection effect, implemented special for "SEXY" extensions!
 * Load countries list (239 countries).
 * Flexible and user friendly interface for inputting checkbox,radio/select options.
 * Set pre-checked/selected options for checkbox,radio/select types.
-* Multiple email recipients, BCC, reply to email, from email
+* Multiple email recipients, BCC, reply to email, from email!
 * Ajax based. no page reload!
 * Allows page redirect to URL or menu item after sending email!
 * Set all fields as required or not!